What is the spiritual path?

 The spiritual path is a continuous journey of uncovering the truth about who we really are.
 Through spiritual practices, such as meditation, contemplation and self reflection, we become more aware and learn more about ourselves and the way we have been sabotaging our life (there is also inner child work, spiritual psychology and many other forms which can help us become more aware).
 When diving deeper into ourselves, we discover which experiences have caused an energetic wounding during our developmental years, which created separation from ourselves.
 When that separation happened, we began to see the world through the disformed lenses of our parents, siblings and peers.
 Limiting beliefs started to form in our subconscious mind.
 This separation forced us to protect ourselves from "them" and we started to create a new "self" (the personality) that would help us survive and ultimately do well in the world.
 This is the self you know yourself to be today.

 What is this energetic wounding?
 When we are born, we come into this world with an genetic blueprint.
 It is based on our particular energy with which we enter this world.
 This blueprint makes us susceptible to certain behaviours and perceptions.
 When we come into this world, we are open and still connected to the Unified Field around us.
-We live in innocence and bliss (although I'm sure there are different degrees based on each person's energy from a previous incarnation).
+We live in innocence and bliss (although there are different degrees of this innocence and bliss depending on what we are karmically bringing with us into this world).

 As we do not yet have the intellectual or emotional maturity to process this pain, we start to believe that it is about us.
-We may start to believe that "I am not good enough, I am a bad little girl, I am alone, I am not worthy (of love), I am weak, I am not perfect etc. etc." From this belief, we then start to see our reality.
-This belief in and of itself is so painful that we start to develop our personality (the new self): "I must be strong, I must be perfect, I must be accepted, I must please others, I must stand out, etc. etc." This is so that we don't have to be reminded of our imperfect version of ourselves and so that no one else ever gets to see it.
+We may start to believe that "I am not good enough, I am a bad little girl, I am alone, I am not worthy (of love), I am weak, I am not perfect etc. etc." From this belief, we then start to see our reality and from this reality we start to develop our personality (the new self) in order to survive : "I must be strong, I must be perfect, I must be accepted, I must please others, I must stand out, etc. etc." This is so that we don't have to be reminded of our imperfect version of ourselves and so that no one else ever gets to see it.
 This is what we call the Ego: the state of separation that makes us "better than" or "less than" others.

 (Also see my earlier blog post on childhood wounding).

-This is the work on the spiritual path: discover what our spiritual wounding is and how it influences the choices we make that affect us today in our daily lives.
+This is our work on the spiritual path: we must discover what our spiritual wounding is, how we see the world (our reality) and how it influences the choices we make that affect us today in our daily lives.

 Is it helpful to dig deep into our past?
 Yes and no.